 What gets measured gets managed.
 But setting OKRs isn't enough.
 The flow and traction of OKRs need to be managed as well - otherwise, you'll find yourself in the OKR swamp.
-Here's an example - Here are some of my favorite patterns for managing OKR flow using Kanban:
+Here's an example -

 How are YOU managing your OKRs?
 Do you have any favorite patterns for seeing and improving OKR flow?
 Read Improving Strategic Traction Through an OKR Kanban System On Your Browser Yours, Yuval Looking for ways to improve flow and traction on your company's strategic initiatives?
 The Organizational Traction Trail Map is a practical, no-fluff email course designed to help leaders of scale-up and midsized organizations break free from scattered priorities and bring organizational flow, focus, and clarity. |